sheng-n/PLMF-MDA/README.md

 # PLMF-MDA
- Submitted to journal Information Processing and Management
+ Submitted to journal Advanced Science
 ## 1. Overview
 The code for paper "A pre-trained language model-based cross-modal fusion framework for predicting miRNA-drug resistance and sensitivity associations".
 The repository is organized as follows: